Morpion Solitaire - Records Grids (5T game)

 The code was written in C++.
 For the final version, I did 10 runs (each with a different random seed), with each run taking about 3 days on a single CPU core of a 3GHz Intel CPU.
 Two of these runs yielded 170 (not the same as Bruneau's grid), and one yielded the result with 172 lines.

-And here are his two previous grids of 170 moves, equaling the score got in 1976 by C.-H. Bruneau (but different from Bruneau's grid):
+And here are his two previous grids of 170 moves, equaling the score obtained in 1976 by C.-H. Bruneau (but different from Bruneau's grid):

 The two first images are Rosin's grids A and B of 170 moves.
 I notice that these two grids are very close: